21 min read

 Furthermore, he also found that these geometries were a potent healing tonic: “With the help of these drawings, I could observe my psychic transformations from day to day.”[29]
 Given his awareness of Vedanta, he called the circular drawings he created “mandalas.”
 Naturally, Jung set about integrating the practice as a pedagogical device into a clinical setting, where he observed the universality of the mandalic symbolism through the similarities of mandalas created by patients from various cultures.
 He also noted the healing capacity of the symbols, stating in Mandala Symbolism that “a rearranging of the personality is involved, a kind of new centering.”[30]

 Jung believed that the mandalas reflected the psyche at their conception and that their astounding prevalence across cultures derives from their archetypal relationship with the universal subconscious: “The mandala signifies the wholeness of the Self.
 This circular image represents the wholeness of the psychic ground or, to put it in mythic terms, the divinity incarnate in man."
-[31] In fact, having recognized the archaic, psychic element of mandalas, he stated that it is “beyond question that these Eastern symbols originated in dreams and visions and were not invented by some Mahayana church father.”[32]
+[31]

-Jung defines the universality of the mandala as “an instrument of contemplation”[33] and highlights the universal spiritual and psychological importance of the journey from the outside (the external world) toward the center (the self) in order to achieve total individuation—to recognize and become the self.
+Jung defines the universality of the mandala as “an instrument of contemplation”[33] and highlights the universal spiritual and psychological importance of the journey from the outside (the external world) toward the center (the self) to achieve total individuation—to recognize and become the self.
 He highlighted the occurrence of similar circular patterns within Dervish monasteries in the form of Dance figures, and he observed that they appear “as psychological phenomena they appear spontaneously in dreams, in certain states of conflict, and in cases of schizophrenia.”[34]

 However, perhaps what is most intriguing about Jung’s theory is his recognition of the number four in mandala symbolism.
 Jung found that his patients consistently created mandalas with motifs related to the number four.
 He called these a “quaternity,” and the symbols typically manifested as a cross, a square, an octagon, or a star.
 Here he noted the frequency of a similar “quaternity” found in alchemical texts known as the “squaring of the circle” or the “quadratura circuli,” a problem that had fascinated and challenged the medieval mind.[35]

 Consequently, this prevalence of the quaternity among his patients led Jung to study alchemical works, and here he found many examples of the significance of the number four, such as the four main steps in the alchemical process: nigredo (black), albedo (white), citrinalis (yellow), and rubedo (red).[36]
-In addition, he noted that alchemical processes have fourfold properties (hot, cold, wet, and dry), while matter is considered to be a combination of the four elements: earth, air, fire, and water.
-Furthermore, Jung observed that the alchemical Philosopher’s Stone was four-fold in nature, “The lapis is called a ‘sacred rock’ and is described as having four parts[37]
+In addition, he noted that alchemical processes have fourfold properties (hot, cold, wet, and dry), while matter is considered a combination of the four elements: earth, air, fire, and water.

 Think it’s getting weird?
 Well, buckle up, of course, Jung goes deeper.

-Jung identified the psychic prevalence of four-fold symbols and systems in religion, myth, history and culture.
-He noted that there are four winds (Boreas, Eurus, Notus, Zephyrus), four seasons, four cardinal directions, four Biblical Evangelists, four letters in the sacred name of God (YHVH), four ancient ages (gold, silver, bronze, iron), and four humours in the medieval composition of the human body: sanguine (blood), choleric (yellow bile), phlegmatic (phlegm), melancholic (black bile).
+Jung identified the psychic prevalence of four-fold symbols and systems in religion, myth, history, and culture.
+He noted that there are four winds (Boreas, Eurus, Notus, Zephyrus), four seasons, four cardinal directions, four Biblical Evangelists, four letters in the sacred name of God (YHVH), four ancient ages (gold, silver, bronze, iron), and four humors in the medieval composition of the human body: sanguine (blood), choleric (yellow bile), phlegmatic (phlegm), melancholic (black bile).

 It was this four-fold nature of the mandala, the psychic “squaring the circle,” Jung argued, that made it such a powerful archetype in the collective psyche.
 It represents the eternal journey of the universal energetic spiral—of return to the source and a return to a higher order of configuration.
 Integrated and more complete.
 The same eternal pattern within a nautilus, an ammonite, or a galaxy.
-Fibonacci’s golden ratio existing within realms of the collective unconscious.
+Fibonacci’s golden ratio exists within realms of the collective unconscious.
 Here, Jung emphasizes the “symbol of the opus alchymicum because it breaks down the original chaotic unity into the four elements and then combines them again in a higher unity”[38]

 Ultimately, Jung believed that the mandala is an unconscious archetype representing a relationship between our psyche and the true matrix of reality, and it symbolizes the restoration of the previously existing order.
 Consequently, he theorized that the archetypal nature of mandalas was responsible for their universal prevalence in the psyche.
-However, he believed the mandala also serves the creative purpose of giving expression and form to a currently inexistent (or indefinable) potentiality, something new and unique.
-The process is that of the ascending spiral, “which grows upward while simultaneously returning again and again to the same point.”[39]

 Writer and professor Joseph Campbell also noted the strange cross-cultural similarities in the use of the mandala.
 He observed that “every religion in the world employs the circle as a metaphor” and that “somehow the circle suggests immediately a completed totality, whether in time or in space.”[40]
-Plato, that father of Western thought, believed that the soul was a circle, and curiously, da Vinci’s Vitruvian man is placed within a circle.
+Plato, the father of Western thought, believed that the soul was a circle, and curiously, da Vinci’s Vitruvian man is placed within a circle.

-On the universal similarities of mandala creation, Campbell states that there are really only two possibilities: “One is by diffusion, that an influence came from there to here, and the other is by separate development.
-And when you have the idea of separate development, this speaks for certain powers in the psyche which are common to all mankind.
+On the universal similarities of mandala creation, Campbell states that there are only two possibilities: “One is by diffusion, that an influence came from there to here, and the other is by separate development.
+And when you have the idea of separate development, this speaks for certain powers in the psyche that are common to all mankind.
 Otherwise, you couldn’t have—and to the detail, the correspondences can be identified, it’s astonishing when one studies these things in depth, the degree to which the agreements go between totally separated cultures.”[42]

 Through his life-long research on world mythology, Campbell believed that the mandala was a representation of indescribable energy.
 A point of focus that worked on the psyche, providing “reflections of spiritual and depth potentialities of every one of us.
 And that through contemplating those, we evoke those powers in our own lives to operate through ourselves.”[43]

-In fact, Jung and Campbell's pioneering work influenced the use of mandalas in modern therapy.
+Jung and Campbell's pioneering work influenced the use of mandalas in modern therapy.

 Unsurprisingly, since Jung’s re-discovery of the healing power of Mandalas, a substantial research field has developed around the subject of art therapy for patients.
 Consequently, many variations of mandala use in art therapy have been employed.
 The implementation of mandala creation in art therapy appears to successfully reduce the symptoms of psychological illness and may be beneficial for the development of the individuation process.